SublimeText/UnitTesting/README.md

 2. https://bitbucket.org/klorenz/sublimepluginunittestharness
 3. https://github.com/twolfson/sublime-plugin-tests

 They all have their own pros and cons. `AAAPT` and `pluginunittestharness` work natively in Sublime, but they are ST3 only and do not work with travis-ci.
-On the other hard, `sublime-plugin-tests` is better in that sense and supports travis-ci, however tests are not run natively in Sublime.
-After playing with all those frameworks, I decided to write my own framework.
+On the other hard, `sublime-plugin-tests` is better in that sense and supports travis-ci, however testing is not natively conducted in Sublime and it creates a lot of confusion.
+After playing with all these frameworks, I decided to write my own framework.

 It is hard to explain the usage without an example, so I have created an getting start example here: [UnitTesting-example](https://github.com/randy3k/UnitTesting-example).

+Note: don't try to learn how to write tests from this repo.
+The tests in this repo are written to test this testing plugin and they are not helping in regular situation.
+Go to the getting start example instead.